thusfrancisco/github-actions/README.md

 # github-actions
-Examples for using GitHub actions
+Examples for using GitHub actions.

 ## Getting Started